COVID Help & Support

 We can provide both depending on the level of need of the individual.
 Every room comes equipped with 24/7 monitoring equipment and those with higher service needs can have additional care provided in the room who can monitor the Guest in person.

 What happens when the Guest’s stay is coming to an end?
 Do they have an exit plan?

 Yes, all Guests will have an exit plan and arrangements will be being made with their families/loved ones and the Trust they were discharged from to ensure they return to a place of safety, swiftly.
 CareRooms can also provide the equipment and technology that the Guest has experienced during their stay for them to take home with them.
 This can support our Guests in living independently for longer with the added peace of mind knowing someone is there for them at the push of a button

 How would Guests be transported from the hospital or home into a CareRoom?

 In addition to the services provided locally, we have also partnered with a private transport provider who can help Guests travel to and from a CareRoom which can be arranged by the Guest or their next of kin.
 All vehicles are disinfected after each trip and all drivers are wearing appropriate PPE.
 In other circumstances, the Guests/patients being discharged from hospital will be provided with hospital transport.

 Will the discharge nurses and local authority have access to the room availability?

 Yes, there is a simple dashboard to book availability that highlights the room, location, floor location, amenities etc. For those who are already integrated into the Capacity Tracker will also be able to see this availability via their logins.

 What about social distancing?

 All government guidelines will be adhered to during all stays.
-Guests will remain 2 metres away from the Host at all times, unless care is required, the necessary PPE will be worn at all times
+Guests will remain 2 metres away from the Host as much as possible, unless care is required and then the necessary PPE will be worn

 What is the process for deciding whether a Guest should be discharged from hospital and is suitable to come to a CareRoom?